A variety of teapots made from ceramic, glass, stainless steel, and cast iron for tea brewing

 5. Classic Teapot Brands and Collectibles

-Well-known brands like Yixing clay teapots, Le Creuset, and Mackenzie-Childs combine functionality with collectible appeal.
+Yixing clay teapots, cast iron, and ceramic traditions represent different approaches to teapot design and craftsmanship.
 Yixing clay teapots are prized for oolong and black teas, developing richer flavors over time.
 Le Creuset cast iron teapots are durable and stylish, while Mackenzie-Childs offers charming, decorative designs.
 Collectors often seek limited editions or vintage styles.

-If you’d like a deeper understanding of what a teaset is, how it’s categorized, and how different materials influence everyday use, you can refer to our in-depth teaset overview .
+If you’d like a deeper understanding of teapots—including material selection, care, and brewing tips—you can refer to our Teaware Explained .

 6. How to Properly Use a Teapot